 - Keep a self-care routine.

 Create a routine that you become protective about.
 Whether it’s a morning walk, exercise routine, or a cup of tea at a certain time, guard it and enjoy it.
-This is vital and will have you quickly realizing that it is truly okay to prioritize what you need to do to be more available to do your caregiving.
+This is vital and you will quickly realize that it is truly okay to prioritize what you need to do to be more available to do your caregiving.

 - Pay attention to your senses.

 From the most basic aspects of self-care, listening to what our senses are telling us is a vital place to start to figure out what might be most useful to your self-care.
 Take the time to see, feel, hear, taste, and touch.
 Go outside and find something beautiful to you, listen to music, sit down for five minutes and breathe, get or give a hug to a person, an animal, or even a tree, or eat something comforting and soothing.
 All of these are ways to take care of yourself.

 - Speak with a therapist or support group.

 There are many therapists and support groups available to caregivers.
 Whether in person or online, these are vital connections that can support you in the journey of caregiving.

 A skilled therapist can help you process your feelings, give advice on how to set boundaries, and improve communication with your loved one and other family members.
 A support group can help with these issues as well, but the attention may be more generalized.
 Having someone specifically working with you on the specific challenges you are facing can bring a lot of peace very quickly.

 Also, be aware that other forms of counseling are provided by professional care organizations as well.
 For example, hospice providers often offer specialized grief counseling.

 Planning time off is essential when you are a caregiver.
 It is the thing that allows you to be fully present when you are with your loved one.